Donny was a loyal fraternity

 |

-Below are some written expressions of shock, love and remembrance received from a few of
+Below are some written expressions of love, remembrance and

 our classmates (including some of Donny's closest friends among

-us) upon learning of his untimely passing:
+us) received upon learning of his untimely passing. |

 |